ozankiratli/ControlsFromTerminal/README.md

 @reboot chmod 666 /sys/class/backlight/intel_backlight/brightness
 ```

-2. Change the path to the `brightness` file that has the value of backlight level in `backlightconfig`.
+2. Change the path to the `brightness` file that has the value of backlight level in `backlight.conf`.
-3. Copy the files into `/usr/local/bin` (requires sudo privileges)

 ### Usage